nevanscott/uxui0818/_projects/interaction-design/add-a-feature.md

 - Get feedback early & often
 - Iterate
 - Perfect is the enemy of good
+- Document your work and add it to your individual folder on the Google Drive
 - Build out your presentation deck and your report as you go
 - Work fast; have fun